How to get the most out of Wayfair’s end-of-year clearance sale

 Kava Straight Rectangular Chair Mat

 Add a little padding to your workspace with a woven kilim-inspired chair mat.
-Not only will this desk-size mat provide a buffer from your office chair scrapping away at your floors, they’ll provide a smooth surface to wheel and spin with ease.
+Not only will this desk-size mat provide a buffer from your office chair scraping away at your floors—it’ll provide a smooth surface to wheel and spin with ease.

 AllModern Saddle Task Chair

 Through a blend of vintage and modern, this low-back leather desk chair is a handsome addition to your WFH space.
-Reviewers rave that it’s both comfortable, stylish, and best of all, is extremely easy to assemble.
+Reviewers rave that it’s comfortable, stylish, and—best of all—is extremely easy to assemble.

 Bungalow Rose Monestime 18″ Round Pouf Ottoman

-Give your favorite seat in the house some boho flair with round jute pouf.
+Give your favorite seat in the house some boho flair with a round jute pouf.
 This one comes in several color-blocked colors—including light pink and dark gray—or can be purchased as is, perfect for adding simple, natural texture to an already cozy space.

 Inbox Zero Height Adjustable Standing Desk

-This double-platform adaptor sits atop your existing desk to elevate your workspace whenever you want to stand.
-It’s also sturdy enough to hold your computer plus two monitors and easily convertible, folding down to eye-level whenever you want to sit back down.
+This double-platform adapter sits atop your existing desk to elevate your workspace whenever you want to stand.
+It’s also sturdy enough to hold your computer plus two monitors and easily convertible, folding down to eye level whenever you want to sit back down.

 Wade Logan Calorafield Desk

-A marble print-desktop and glass legs make this stylish, versatile desk perfect for work or play — it’d be a beautiful vanity or entryway console.
+A marble-print desktop and glass legs make this stylish, versatile desk perfect for work or play—it’d be a beautiful vanity or entryway console.

 Fast Company may receive revenue for links to products on our site.